 Part Of: RG 1 Brandon College fonds

-Description Level: Fonds

-Accession Number: 18-2016

-GMD: textual records

-Date Range: 1955-1975
+GMD: textual records Date Range: 1955-1975

 Physical Description: 24 cm of textual records

 3 scrapbooks containing newspaper clippings

 The Brandon College/Brandon University Women's Auxiliary was founded on February 17, 1955, with the purpose of a) foster[ing] good public relations between the university and the community, and to stress the importance of Brandon University to Western Manitoba; b) to gain a better knowledge of the functioning of Brandon University and; c) to improve the surroundings of the College/University's students and the university at large.
 They were to hold four regular meetings per annum, with an annual meeting in April, and one fund-raising tea a year.
-The organization raised money through these teas, as well as through receptions, with the intention of donating to the college/University and surrounding community, contributing to the furnishing of residences and offices at teh college/ university.
+The organization raised money through these teas, as well as through receptions, with the intention of donating to the college/university and surrounding community, contributing to the furnishing of residences and offices at teh college/ university, as well as facilitating an annual community visitation day for the public to tour the university.
 The organization's name was change from the Brandon College Women's Auxiliary to the Brandon University Women's Auxiliary along with the renaming of the school itself on July 1, 1967.
 The organization was sometimes referred to simply as the Women's Auxiliary.